AuroraVido/NetMedWalkeR/README.md

 * **`farmaci_filtrati_clean.txt`**: Cleaned database mapping drugs to their specific target genes, sourced from DrugBank.
 You can substitute this with your own curated list of drugs and corresponding targets.
 * **`Phenopedia.txt`**: Disease ontology and phenotype database used for context scoring downloaded from Phenopedia.

+### Documentation
+The comprehensive theoretical background, methodology, and biological conclusions underlying this pipeline are detailed in my thesis.
+The full document is published and accessible via the university repository (Politesi):
+* **A network medicine approach for drug repurposing in arrhythmogenic cardiomyopathy**

 ## Prerequisites
 To run this pipeline, you need **R** installed along with the following primary libraries:
 * `igraph` (Network manipulation and topological calculations)